Kenny4297/React-Portfolio/README.md

   * [Licenses](#licenses)

   ### Description
   My personal portfolio!
-This was create using React and CSS.
+This was created using React and CSS.

   ### Installation
   Visit this site: